UNC-Libraries/SCTS-Documentation/Style Guide.md

 ## Racial and Ethnic Identities

-In our abstracts we list out racial and ethnic identities of creator, collectors, and major figures documented in collections so that whiteness is no longer the presumed default of the people represented in our collections (please see the abstract section of “Descriptive Elements” for more on this established practice).
+In our abstracts we list out racial and ethnic identities of creator, collectors, and major figures documented in collections so that whiteness is no longer the presumed default of the people represented in our collections (please see the abstract section of [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md) for more on this established practice).
 Below is a list of preferred terms to describe an individual or group of individuals racial and ethnic identity.
 This is an evolving and living list of recommendations.
 It is not exhaustive.
 We consulted our colleagues and peers, including the “The Diversity Style Guide” [^3], when compiling these recommended racial and ethnic identities.
 Please note that we do not hyphenate racial and ethnic identities and that we capitalize all identities, except for “white”.
 As noted in Descriptive Elements, we encourage those described or the decedents of those described to please let us know how they would like to be identified and/or when we have misidentified individuals or groups.

 - African